Behavioral Addiction

 What is the most common cause of addictive behavior?

-Addictive behavior often happens due to a combination of genetics, upbringing, and co-occurring disorders.
 When a person already has a mental illness with compulsive features or behavioral addiction runs in the family, they are at higher risk of developing a behavioral addiction.

-What are some symptoms of addictive behavior?
+What are some symptoms of behavioral addiction?

 By far, the most well-studied and common addictive behavior is gambling addiction.
 Shopping addiction is also quite common.
 For other behavioral addictions, it’s hard to pin down the exact number until better methods of studying them are created.